360MonoDepth: High-Resolution 360{\deg} Monocular Depth Estimation: Introduction

-In this work, we introduce a general and flexible framework for monocular depth estimation from high-resolution 360° images.
+In this work, we introduce a general and flexible framework for monocular depth estimation from high-resolution 360° images inspired by Eder et al.'s tangent images \cite{EderSLF2020}.
 Our approach projects the input 360° image to a collection of perspective tangent images, e.g. using the faces of an icosahedron.
-We then use state-of-the-art perspective monocular depth estimators for obtaining dense, detailed depth maps for each tangent image.
-Subsequently, we optimally align individual depth maps using multi-scale spatially-varying deformation fields.
+We then use state-of-the-art perspective monocular depth estimators endowed with powerful generalisation capability for obtaining dense, detailed depth maps for each tangent image.
+Subsequently, we optimally align individual depth maps using multi-scale spatially-varying deformation fields to bring them into global agreement.
 Finally, we merge the aligned depth maps using gradient-based blending for a seamless high-resolution 360° depth map.
-Our technical contributions are as follow: \begin{enumerate} \item A modular framework for high-resolution 360° monocular depth estimation based on aligning and blending depth maps predicted from perspective tangent images.
+Our technical contributions are as follow: \begin{enumerate}\itemsep0em \item A simple, yet powerful and practical framework for high-quality multi-megapixel 360° monocular depth estimation based on aligning and blending depth maps predicted from perspective tangent images.

-\item Support for increased resolutions using more tangent images, and improved quality by forward compatibility for future monocular depth estimation approaches.
+\item Support for increased resolutions using tangent images, and improved quality by forward compatibility for future monocular depth estimation approaches.